How to Store Coffee Beans for Maximum Freshness

 3. Control Temperature and Humidity

-Heat and humidity can ruin coffee beans by promoting mold and accelerating flavor degradation.
+Heat and humidity can ruin coffee beans by promoting mould and accelerating flavour degradation.
 Here’s how to manage them:

-Warning: Do not store coffee beans in the fridge or freezer.
-The temperature fluctuations and moisture can damage the beans’ essential oils, which are critical for flavor.
-Unlike professional setups with snap freezers, home freezers risk ruining your coffee.
+Warning: do not store coffee beans in the fridge or freezer.
+The temperature fluctuations and moisture can damage the beans’ essential oils, which are critical for flavour.
+Unlike professional setups with snap freezers, home freezers risk ruining your coffee

 The Simplest Coffee Bean Storage Solution